iVis-at-Bilkent/cytoscape.js-node-editing/README.md

                     return data ? data : 15;
                 }, // a function returns min height of node

-                fixedAspectRatioResizeModeSelector: ".fixedAspectRatioResizeMode",// with only 4 active grapples (at corners)
+                isFixedAspectRatioResizeMode: function (node) { return node.is(".fixedAspectRatioResizeMode") },// with only 4 active grapples (at corners)
-                noResizeModeSelector: ".noResizeMode", // no active grapples
+                isNoResizeMode: function (node) { return node.is(".noResizeMode, :parent") }, // no active grapples

                 cursors: { // See http://www.w3schools.com/cssref/tryit.asp?filename=trycss_cursor
                     // May take any "cursor" css property